odewahn/cookbook-copilot/README.md

 console.log(toHex(-1));
 ```

-What's cool is you can then run the programs it generates from the seed to see if it got the correct answer:
+What's cool is you can then run the program it generates to see if it got the correct answer:

 ```
 odewahn@BOSMAC06394 out % node javascript-cookbook-2e-ch01-recipe-014-converting-a-decimal-to-a-hexadecimal-value.js